jspenaq/hiro/README.md

-# hiro
+# Hiro
-Hiro is a Udemy coupon grabber discord bot
+Hiro is an Udemy coupon grabber discord bot